Motyak/monlang-server/README.txt

 # this attaches the terminal to existing or freshly-created..
 # ..tmux session dedicated for running monlang PHP server
 # (ctrl+b d to detach session again)
+#
+# you can also pass as argument the number of server workers
+# (for handling concurrent connections), default is 1

 # to run the scripts from anywhere, install them :
 ln -s "$(realpath open_monlang.sh)" ~/.local/bin/open_monlang